 The Index is a free float adjusted, market capitalization weighted index that intends to track the performance of the 100 largest Chinese technology-driven companies which derive the majority of their revenues from innovative business activities, including cloud computing, medical technologies, future mobility, and digital entertainment.
 The Index is denominated in U.S. dollars.
-As of June 30, 2023, the Index was comprised of 100 companies with a market capitalization range of between approximately \$673 million and \$405 billion and a weighted average market capitalization of approximately \$86.6 billion.
+As of December 31, 2024, the Index was comprised of 100 companies with a market capitalization range of between approximately \$218 million and \$495 billion and a weighted average market capitalization of approximately \$96.2 billion.

 In constructing or adjusting the Index, the Index Provider identifies an "Index Universe" of companies that, on Selection Days (as defined below), fulfill the following requirements: 1) are a part/component of the Solactive GBS (Global Benchmark Series) China All Cap USD Index (an index developed and maintained by the Index Provider that intends to track the performance of all small-, mid- and large-capitalization companies covering approximately the largest 100% of the free-float market capitalization in the Chinese market), and 2) are headquartered or incorporated in China.
 Based on the Index Universe, the initial composition of the Index as well as any selection for an ordinary rebalance is determined on the Selection Day in accordance with the following rules: Companies must fit in the Technology, Healthcare Innovation, Blockchain, Cloud Computing, Cyber Security, Future Cars, Genomics, Robotics & Automation, Social Media, or Digital Entertainment index categories based on their FactSet or FactSet Revere Business Industry Classification System ("RBICS") Classification ("Chinese Technology Companies").
-All eligible securities are ranked based on their free float market capitalization in a descending order and the top 100 securities by free float market capitalization are selected for inclusion in the Index Universe by the Index Provider and Index Components that become subject to any such restrictions are removed by the Index Provider from the Index.
+All eligible securities are ranked based on their free float market capitalization in a descending order and the top 100 securities by free float market capitalization are selected for inclusion in the Index (an "Index Component").
+Securities subject to sanctions or ownership restrictions by the U.S. or Chinese governments are excluded from the Index Universe by the Index Provider and Index Components that become subject to any such restrictions are removed by the Index Provider from the Index.
 The determination of the Index Universe and the selection of Index Components is made by the Index Provider based on its proprietary methodology.
 "Selection Day" is 20 business days before the Rebalance Day.
 "Rebalance Day" is the first Wednesday in February, May, August and November.